ctide/fakeweb/README.md

 string, that will be the body of the response.
 When given a function, that function will be called and the return value of that function will be set as the body of the response.
+* `exception`: `true` will cause fakeweb to throw an ECONNREFUSED exception instead of handling the request.
+Useful for testing failure cases where the endpoint is unreachable.

 #### Spies